 Are you ready?
 Now lets go over the 2- Step game plan in detail.

+Busyness.
 In our modern culture busyness appears as a sign of strength.
 But behind the curtain, it’s really a person crying for help.

-Being busy can appear productive and strong on the outside.
+In your homeschool, being busy can appear productive and strong on the outside.
 But on the inside, you are creating a snowball effect of burnout and exhaustion, and before you know it you are suffocating under the avalanche of a life you have created for yourself.

 Spend some time weeding out the extra stuff that is taking you away from focusing on your homeschooling routines.
 Especially as a beginner homeschooling mom.

 Once you have a system it will be easier to take on other tasks that align with your homeschooling vision.